madeso/postertester/readme.md

 ![Compare dialog comparing 2 requests from 2 different groups](data/compare.png)

 ## Possible some time in the future
-* Display more than request body in the result view
 * Solarized light + dark theme
 * Script tests and input "wizards" with .net?
 * Timing betweeen request start and end